ccallawa/alyvix_doc/test_case_data_format.rst

       :class: backdarkbeige

    #. :bolditalic:`maps` **---** An ordered set of values that a script can loop over, for
-      instance to insert a sequence of values in multiple test fields
+      instance to insert a sequence of values in multiple text fields

    #. :bolditalic:`objects` **---** A list of the individual test case objects created with
       Alyvix Designer.
 Each test case object is identified uniquely in the list by its **object name**